by The Leveller staff

 On Dec.
 12, 2018, Ford’s Conservative Cabinet directed the Minister of Training, Colleges, and Universities to initiate the SCI by instructing universities and colleges to categorize post-secondary school ancillary fees as either “essential” or “non-essential” – and then give students the choice to opt-out of any non-essential ones.

-The initiative was then announced in January of this year and took effect in June, when Fall term registration opened.
+The initiative was then announced in January of last year and took effect in June, when Fall term registration opened.
 Students could either opt-in or opt-out of what were then deemed as “non-essential” student services or groups.
 Originally touted as a way to save students money, the SCI policy was clearly aimed at targeting progressive voices and student-led organizations.

 The Ontario government’s Student Choice Initiative was also packaged with a host of other post-secondary reforms impacting the province’s 45 colleges and universities.
 These included reconfiguring the Ontario Student Assistance Program (OSAP) as well as cuts to university funding and tying that funding to performance.
 Changes in OSAP have adversely impacted large numbers of Ontario students.